The Wallowa’s

 She looked off into the woods, smiling faintly, as if reliving a fond memory.

 And then, without warning, she let out a guttural grunt, scratched her stomach one last time, and scampered off loudly into the thicket, crashing through the branches with the force of a wild boar.
-The forest swallowed her whole, leaving only silence and once last whiff before the breeze wafted it away.
+The forest swallowed her whole, leaving behind a pungnet smelling silence.